zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

     For both cases, the OSS Referer feature offers two options:

     -   Sets whether empty Referer access is allowed.
-Cannot be set separately and needs to be used in conjunction with the Referer whitelist.
+It cannot be set separately and needs to be used in conjunction with the Referer whitelist.
     -   Sets the Referer white list.
     The details are analyzed as follows: